-Engaging content is key for social media.
-Any content posted should be thought-out and relevant to the audience and the social channel.
-41% of users say they’d unfollow a brand that shared too much irrelevant content.
-For example if you are posting a video or gif for a smoking cessation campaign these would work well across Facebook, Twitter and Instagram whereas as an informative article or infographic may be more engaging for a LinkedIn audience.
-If you perfect your social media content, you’ll see higher engagement rates, more followers, and generate more leads and sales.
+Engaging content is key to social media.
+Any content posted should be thought out and relevant to the audience and the social channel.
+41% of users say they would unfollow a brand that shared too much irrelevant content.
+For example, if you are posting a video or gif for a smoking cessation campaign these would work well across Facebook, Twitter and Instagram whereas an informative article or infographic may be more engaging for a LinkedIn audience.
+If you perfect your social media content, you will see higher engagement rates, more followers and generate more leads and sales.

 Even with a social media strategy, you cannot prepare for every eventuality.
 Being reactive to events and comments is an important part of having a strong social media presence.
 This can be the case when responding to consumer complaints or adverse events.
 However, it is also important to be reactive in terms of worldwide events – often scheduled social media posts will need to be paused or adapted to be conscious of news or circumstances either in the region you are posting or worldwide.